toumorokoshi/transmute-core/docs/index.rst

 transmute-core is a library designed to help create "transmute" toolboxes for web frameworks.
 A transmute toolbox provides the following:

-* declarative generation of http handler interfaces by parsing function signatures.
+* declarative generation of http handler interfaces by parsing :doc:`function <function signatures>`.
-* serialization to and from a variety of content types (e.g. json or yaml).
+* validation and serialization to and from a variety of content types (e.g. json or yaml).
-* serialization to and from native python objects, using `schematics <http://schematics.readthedocs.org/en/latest/>`_.
+* validation and serialization to and from native python objects, using `schematics <http://schematics.readthedocs.org/en/latest/>`_.
 * documentation of all handlers generated this way, via `swagger <http://swagger.io/>`_.

 Contents: